-Closing the Slide Out Room
+Closing The Slide Out Room

-- Look for any obstructions around the slide out room both interior and exterior. - Locate the slide out switch and hold in the "IN" position until the room is in and comes to a stop.
-Release the switch. - 3.
-Replace the travel locks (aluminum rods) to their original position--one on each side of the slide out room. - 4.
-Raise the stabilizer jacks. - 5.
+- 1. Raise the stabilizer jacks look for any obstructions around the slide out room both interior and exterior. - 2.
+Locate the switch and hold until the room is in and has stopped. - 3.
+Replace the travel locks (aluminum rods). - 4.
 Now the slide out room is ready for travel.